MoonPoet/xaprb-src/content/blog/2016/what-women-tell-me.md

 Why aren't there more women in leadership positions?
 This [study](https://hbr.org/2016/07/to-seem-confident-women-have-to-be-seen-as-warm) indicates that it could be because we judge women's competence and ability differently than men's.

 > Our study, which has been accepted for presentation at the Academy of
-> Management’s conference in August, shows that men are seen as confident if
+> Management's conference in August, shows that men are seen as confident if
 > they are seen as competent, but women are seen as confident only if they come
 > across as both competent and warm.
 Women must be seen as warm in order to
 > capitalize on their competence and be seen as confident and influential at